 5 nights/6 days

-Tiger safaris can span anywhere between 3.5 hours to the whole day and can be dusty and a bit tiring on the bumpy roads.
+Tiger safaris in Ranthambore can span anywhere between 3.5 hours to the whole day and can be dusty and a bit tiring on the bumpy roads.
 The hot/cold weather of Rajasthan can add to it.
 But this is not going to stop you from watching and photographing Tigers.
 Our selection of hotels ranging from economic to luxury options will be the ideal retreat to retire for the day and relax and rejuvenate for the next day’s wildlife adventure.
-At The Wildside, we work with a few partner lodges that have well appointed air-conditioned rooms with ensuite facilities.
+At The Wildside, we work with a few partner lodges that offer well-appointed air-conditioned rooms with ensuite facilities.
 The chefs at all these lodges are known to churn out the best of local and international cuisines to suit everyone’s palettes.

 Arrival & Check-in